Ever wonder what a Certified Management Account is and what it actually takes to earn your own CMA certification?

 CMA Career Prospects

 Earning your CMA certification can open so many doors for you.
-When I first started digging into what a certified management account was, I was surprised to learn that they earned 6 figures.
-Not because I couldn’t believe that they deserve the salary, but surprised because they were considered such valuable assets to the workforce.
+When I first started digging into this field, I was surprised to learn how much a Certified Management Accountant salary was.
+Not because I couldn’t believe that they deserve those six figures, but surprised because they were considered such valuable assets to the workforce.

 I was also pleasantly surprised to learn that it was a global designation and that CMAs could work not only in accounting or finance, but also in operations, marketing or technology for example.
 In fact, there are over 60,000 certified CMAs worldwide to date and that number continues to grow.